 Now, fill the reservoirs with deionized water.
 [1-MED-TXT] Each reservoir can hold 100 to 300 microliters.
 [2-CU] Ensure that there are no bubbles in either of the micropipettes.
 [3-CU]

-Talent adding water to a reservoir [TEXT: Deionized water, 80 Mohm resistivity]
+Talent adding water to a reservoir [TEXT: Deionized water, 80 Mohm resistivity] Shots 5.4.1 and 5.4.2 are together

 A reservoir as water is being added, followed by the water on the reservoir